curra-web3/docs/src/obsidian/features/receive_addresses/create_next_address.md

 ## Intro

-Use this method to allocate a brand new never used address.
+Use this method to allocate a new never used address.

 ## SDK